EssenceStar/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that change the owner of a file to a new owner
+A script rgat creates and empty file, Hello